mitranim/simple-pjax/readme.md

 Doesn't work out of the box with Angular and Polymer due to how their bootstrap process works.
 Please let me know if you find any workarounds.

+## ToDo

+Investigate if it's possible to get the final URL of an XHR after a server redirect.